 Be careful of claims that say prebiotics can cure certain diseases.
 While research shows they might help in preventing or managing some health issues, they shouldn’t replace traditional medical treatment.
 Use credible sources like scientific journals and trusted health organizations for the correct information.
 Speak with your doctor or a registered dietitian to get personalized advice.

-Common Misconceptions About Prebiotics and Gut Health
+Misconceptions About Prebiotics and Gut Health

 Navigating prebiotics and gut health can feel hard because there is so much information available.
 Some of it may not be true.